CuratorCat/pcc-archive.org/wiki/ens/guides.md

 :::

-1. Connect your wallet holding the cat you want to remove the name to [**Etherscan** at ENS: Reverse Registrar Contract Page](https://etherscan.io/address/0x9b6d20f524367d7e98ed849d37fc662402dca7fb#writeContract).
+1. Connect your wallet holding the cat you want to remove the name to [**Etherscan** at PCC's EnsMapper Contract Page](https://etherscan.io/address/0x9b6d20f524367d7e98ed849d37fc662402dca7fb#writeContract).
 1. In the **Write Contract** section, go to **resetHash**.
 1. Enter the cat's ID in the `token_id` field, then click the **Write** button.
 Confirm with your wallet.
 Once the transaction is successful, the cat is no longer tied to its previous name.
 Below is an example, `7926` is the ID of the cat and has the name `curatorcat`.